xuleimath/website/docs/tutorial-examples/battleship_rust_tutorial.md

 ## Quick start

 To run the example code yourself, you'll need a working build of RISC Zero.
 RISC Zero works on recent Linux, Mac, or Windows and requires around 5GB free space and seven minutes to do a clean build (tested on a MacBook Air).
-Head over to the main [RISC Zero GitHub repo](https://github.com/risc0/risc0) and follow the instructions in the [README.md](https://github.com/risc0/risc0/blob/main/README.md).
+Head over to the battleship example [GitHub repo](https://github.com/risc0/battleship-example) and follow the instructions in the README.

-Included in the README is the command to run the Battleship Rust example:
+Included in the README are the commands to run the Battleship Rust example tests:

 ```

-RISC0_LOG=1 bazelisk run //examples/rust/battleship:test
+cargo run --bin risc0-build-methods
+RISC0_LOG=1 cargo test --release -p battleship-core

 ```